Adapting Communication App Development for Global Reach

 Image2

 Internationalizing an app means making sure there’s no hardcoded text in its code.
 It should all be stored in separate files so that it can easily be changed later on.
 You’ll want to translate any strings or UI elements like buttons and menus before submitting them for review by Apple or Google Play/the App Store; this makes sure they don’t get rejected because they contain non-localized words like “submit” instead of “send.”
-If you’re building a mobile website instead of an app, then localization involves adding support for multiple languages through HTML tags.
+If you’re building a mobile website instead of an app, then website localization involves adding support for multiple languages through HTML tags.

 Compliance with Regulatory Requirements